Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Ghandruk Phedi

 Today is the final day of our trek.
 We will have an early breakfast and begin our drive back to Kathmandu.
-The bus will drive back on a familiar route, passing by the banks of Marsyangdi and Trishuli River.
+The bus will drive back on a familiar route, passing by the banks of the Marsyangdi and Trishuli rivers.
 Similarly, we will pass by familiar villages, bazaars, hills, and forests.
 We will drop you off at your hotel in Kathmandu, where our trek package will come to an end.
+We do not include lodging in Kathmandu, so please plan accordingly.
 Thank you for choosing us, and we wish you good luck in your future endeavors.

 Distance: